Simultaneous robust subspace recovery and semi-stability of quiver representations: Shrunk subspaces and rank decreasing witnesses

 which gives

 Thus

 i.e. $Y'$ is a rank-decreasing witness for $T_{\X}$. \end{proof}

-We will use rank-decreasing witnesses for $T_{\X}$ to recover lower-dimensional subspace structures in $\X$ (see Lemma \ref{datarec}).
+We will use rank-decreasing witnesses for $T_{\X}$ to construct an SRSR solution for $\X$ (see Lemma \ref{datarec}).
 The proof above shows that finding a rank-decreasing witness for $T_{\X}$ is equivalent to finding a shrunk-subspace.
 In order to compute shrunk-subspaces, we recall the notion of \emph{second Wong sequences}.

 \begin{definition} Let $\mathcal{A} = \{A_1, \ldots A_{\ell} \} \subset \mathbb{R}^{N \times N} $.
 For $B \in \mathbb{R}^{N \times N}$, the \emph{second Wong sequence} associated to $(\mathcal{A}, B)$ is the sequence of subspaces